Suji ka halwa: History

-In Medieval Arabic cuisine semolina halvah was made by roasting the milled wheat in butter and adding honey or sugar syrup to moisten the dessert.
+In Medieval Arabic cuisine, semolina halvah was made by roasting the milled wheat in butter and adding honey or sugar syrup to moisten the dessert.
 One recipe for hulwa a'jamiyya is made by boiling honey to create the syrup (diluted with water if needed) and garnished with pistachio and poppyseed.
 Milk can be added, as well as toppings like almonds, pistachios and pine nuts.
-Ibn Sayyar al-Warraq's 10th-century cookbook includes varieties made with carrots, apple and dates.
-According to some scholars, this dish was introduced to India by the Mughals, but it is already listed as shali-anna, present-day Kesari bat, in Manasollasa, a 12th-century work by a south Indian Chalukyan king, Someshvara III.
+Ibn Sayyar al-Warraq's 10th-century cookbook includes varieties made with carrots, apples and dates.
+Earlier according to some scholars, this dish was introduced to India by the Mughals, but the theory was discredited as it was already listed as shali-anna, present-day Kesari bat, in Manasollasa, a 12th-century work by a South Indian Chalukyan king, Someshvara III.

-In 14th-century Spain, semolina was cooked with almond milk, oil and optionally saffron for coloring.
-In India, sheera is made from semolina, ghee, and sugar; cardamom and milk, almonds and cashew-nuts are added.

 Terminology

 In Marathi, the halwa made with semolina is called rawa sheera (रवा शीरा).
-When the similar halwa is prepared with wheat flour it's called gavhacya pithaca sheera (गव्हाच्या पीठाचा शीरा).
+When a similar halwa is prepared with wheat flour it's called gavhacya pithacha sheera (गव्हाच्या पीठाचा शीरा).

 In Hindi, it is sooji ka halwa (सूजी का हलवा).

+In Bangladesh and Indian state of West Bengal, it is known as Shujir Halua.

-In south India, the dish is currently called Kesari Bat.
+In South India, the dish is currently called Kesari Bat.
+It is called Sajjige in parts of Tulunadu.

+In Telugu states Sooji ka halwa is made as a prashad on the occasion of fastings of Ekadashi and also made especially on the occasion of Satyanarayana Puja vratham to seek blessings from the lord.

 In Myanmar (Burma), the dish is called sanwin makin.

 In the Caribbean, it is known by Indo-Caribbeans as Mohan bhog or simply just as parsad, as it is a common sweet that Hindu Indo-Caribbeans charhaway or offer as prasad in pujas.

-It is called Sajjige in parts of Tulunadu.
+In Arabic, a variety of names are used, for instance, among the names used in the Levant region are: Halawet Smeed (حلاوة سميد), and kraiza (كريزة).

+Regional varieties

+In India, suji ka halwa is made from semolina, ghee, and sugar; cardamom and milk, almonds and cashew nuts are added.